ALL FIELDS REQUIRED*

 “Further, within a 30-minute timeframe, a few minutes can make a significant difference when it comes to eating an unhurried meal, scheduling a doctor’s appointment, giving instructions to a babysitter, refreshing oneself with a cup of coffee, or simply resting before going back to work.”

-If you believe your meal breaks are being shortened or delayed without receiving premium pay, and you want to find out about your legal options, feel free to contact The Law Office of Omid Nosrati at 310-553-5630 for a free case evaluation.
+If you believe your meal breaks are being shortened or delayed without receiving premium pay, and you want to find out about your legal options, feel free to contact Nosratilaw, A Professional Law Corporation at 310-553-5630 for a free case evaluation.
 Our firm also handles meal break violations on a class action basis.